tonybonura/Mercury.Assessment/README.md

 Implement those tests in the test project.

+---

+### Update Unit Tests

+I was able to add unit tests for the new methods for the CourseApi but ran out of time before I could get to the StudentApi.

+**Commit**

+    feat(API Design): update unit tests

+---

 ## Time

 Please limit your time to 2 hours.
 Include a few sentences about the changes you made, or any